YuewenDai/myportfolio/index.md

 [<img src="images/floodrisk.png?raw=true"/>](https://storymaps.arcgis.com/stories/2ed153635dfc46a0a99c4bd4b62e6e92)

 ### [Historic Constructions Detection](https://yuewendai.github.io/final-project/site//)
+This is a useful interactive map tool for exploring architectures in the city.
+For tourists and architects, this app will help them find the historic sites on map, read the introductions of the buildings, and add their own notes.
 <br>
 <br><i> The works are done by JavaScript,css, html, Leaflet, Firebase, R </i>
 [<img src="images/js.png?raw=true"/>](https://yuewendai.github.io/final-project/site//)